linz/basemaps/packages/_infra/README.md

 // The accountId that will be used to deploy into CDK_DEFAULT_ACCOUNT;

-// Due to the convoluted way that TLS certificates are made inside LINZ a hard coded TLS ARN is needed for the load balancer and Cloudfront
+// Due to the convoluted way that TLS certificates are made inside LINZ a hard coded TLS ARN is needed for the Cloudfront CLOUDFRONT_CERTIFICATE_ARN;
-ALB_CERTIFICATE_ARN;
-CLOUDFRONT_CERTIFICATE_ARN;
 ```